Skip to content

 $ termless play -o demo.gif demo.tape

-$ termless play -b vterm,ghostty --compare side-by-side demo.tape
+$ termless compare demo.tape -b vterm,ghostty --compare side-by-side

-Output formats: GIF, animated SVG, APNG, PNG, asciicast v2 -- all rendered with pure JS encoders.
-See Recording & Playback for full details.
+Output formats: GIF, animated SVG, APNG, PNG -- all rendered with pure JS encoders.
+See Recording Sessions for full details.

 Why Not Just Assert on Strings?